bbauska/css-mastering-css/README.md

 </p>
 <!-- ![](./images/image019.png){width="2.5in" height="0.4349989063867017in"}  -->

-CSS background position.
+<p>CSS background position.</p>

-background-repeat property: The background-repeat CSS property specifies whether the background image is repeated or tiled after it has been sized and positioned.
-It is often good to use the shorthand background property.
+<p><b>background-repeat</b> property: The background-repeat CSS property specifies whether
+the background image is repeated or tiled after it has been sized and positioned.
+It is often good to use the shorthand background property.</p>

-The syntax of the property is given as:
+<p>The syntax of the property is given as:</p>

 <pre>
 background-repeat: repeat &#124; repeat-x &#124; repeat-y &#124; no-repeat &#124;